Last Updated on December 15, 2022 by Jayprakash Prajapati

 - Sources of Funds

-The roles of each department are also specified in the key and sub-key fields15.
+The roles of each department are also specified in the key and sub-key fields.

 4. System Approach.

 This MBO is a systems approach to managing an organization.
-And it seeks to integrate the individual and the institution with its surroundings.
+It seeks to integrate the individual and the institution with its surroundings.
 It seeks to ensure the achievement of both individual and enterprise goals by creating goal conformity.

 5. Optimization of resources.